 It has consequences on the American people too.
 The reason Obama struggled to pass his healthcare bill, allowing millions of poor people in America to finally have health coverage, is because big insurance companies lobbied their crony-politicians in the Congress and Senate to oppose it.

 In Somalia they call it ‘respect’.
 You cannot visit a Clan leader, a Member of Parliament or a Minister, without bringing him a few piles of dirty, smelly, fake Somali Shillings – although they prefer US Dollars… And when I was there, I witnessed that most inter-clan power struggles revolved around who is in the position to eat and trade influence to or against his clansmen

 The inter-ethnic conflict in Kenya is based on that too.
-In her book: ‘It is our turn to eat’ (2009) Michaela Wrong shows how corruption is celebrated in Kenya; (The country is a close friend to Rwanda, so I will refrain from mentioning the clan – most prone to corruption, which the book talks about)
+Corruption is celebrated in Kenya; (The country is a close friend to Rwanda, so I will refrain from mentioning the people – most prone to corruption)